Introduction

 metal into the die cavity governs the clamping force of the machine.

-7. The Future of Die Casting
+8. Future of Die

-Improvements
+Casting Improvements

 continue to be made in both the casting process and the alloys used in